How to Land Jobs at Nike, Adidas, Columbia, and Intel

 “My recruiter suggested me for the role.”

 Several Portland recruiters manage constant hiring for local corporations, particularly for Nike and Adidas.
 It doesn’t have to be complicated to get in touch with a recruiter.
 You meet these folks by networking, but also by identifying firms in town that recruit for these jobs.
-Places like Boly:Welch, Aquent, Vitamin T, and Mathys + Potestio regularly recruit for the big companies in Portland, though there are several more excellent recruiting companies in town that are worth your time as well.
+Places like Boly:Welch, Aquent, Aquent Talent, and Mathys + Potestio regularly recruit for the big companies in Portland, though there are several more excellent recruiting companies in town that are worth your time as well.
 So start reaching out and get found by Portland recruiters.

-See also The Top 10 Portland Job Search Questions
+See also 5 Ways to Cure the Portland Job Search Blues

 Customize your LinkedIn profile

-“I was recruited off LinkedIn”
+“I was recruited off LinkedIn.”

 More and more, recruiters are using LinkedIn to search for qualified candidates for their open positions.
 This fact underscores the importance of knowing how to optimize your LinkedIn profile, complete with recommendations from others, sample work items, and a thoughtful summary.